History of games: Middle East and the Mediterranean

 The other example of a board game in ancient Egypt is "Hounds and Jackals", also known as 58 holes.
 Hounds and Jackals appeared in Egypt, around 2000 BC and was mainly popular in the Middle Kingdom.
 The game was spread to Mesopotamia in the late 3rd millennium BC and was popular until the 1st millennium BC.
-More than 68 gameboards of Hounds and Jackals have been discovered in the archaeological excavations in various territories, including Syria (Tell Ajlun, Ras el-Ain, Khafaje), Palestine (Tel Beth Shean, Gezer), Iraq (Uruk, Nippur, Ur, Nineveh, Ashur, Babylon), Iran (Tappeh Sialk, Susa, Luristan), Turkey (Karalhuyuk, Kultepe, Acemhuyuk), Azerbaijan (Gobustan) and Egypt (Buhen, El-Lahun, Sedment).
+More than 68 gameboards of Hounds and Jackals have been discovered in the archaeological excavations in various territories, including Syria (Tell Ajlun, Ras el-Ain, Khafaje), Israel (Tel Beth Shean, Gezer), Iraq (Uruk, Nippur, Ur, Nineveh, Ashur, Babylon), Iran (Tappeh Sialk, Susa, Luristan), Turkey (Karalhuyuk, Kultepe, Acemhuyuk), Azerbaijan (Gobustan) and Egypt (Buhen, El-Lahun, Sedment).
 It was a race game for two players.
 The gaming board consisted of two sets of 29 holes.
 Ten small pegs with either jackal or dog heads were used for playing.
 It's believed that the aim of the game was to begin at one point on the board and to reach with all figures at the other point on the board.

 A modern reconstruction of an ancient tic tac toe version, called "enneas", in Kotsanas Museum of Ancient Greek Technology, Athens.

 In Ancient Greece and in the Roman Empire, popular games included ball games (Episkyros, Harpastum, Expulsim Ludere – a kind of handball), dice games (Tesserae), knucklebones, Bear games, Tic-tac-toe (Terni Lapilli), Nine men's morris (mola) and various types of board games similar to checkers.
 Both Plato and Homer mention board games called 'petteia' (games played with 'pessoi', i.e. 'pieces' or 'men').
 According to Plato, they are all Egyptian in origin.
 The name 'petteia' seems to be a generic term for board game and refers to various games.
 One such game was called 'poleis' (city states) and was a game of battle on a checkered board.